open-feature/go-sdk-contrib/tools/tck/README.md

 leave every provider of the suite registered and running, which for a provider holding a network connection means leaking one connection per scenario.

+And one packaging decision, recorded because its cost is visible in a `go.sum`:

+**The Compose harness lives in this module rather than in a second one.** An adopter therefore has one import path and one version to track, and testcontainers-go and `docker/compose` are ordinary dependencies of package `tck`.
+The cost is that a provider with no container to start — in-memory, environment-variable, file-based — still takes those `go.sum` entries and the ~40 transitive pins behind them.
+It compiles nothing it does not import and no application binary links this module, so the cost is confined to `go test` of an adopting module.
+A `tools/tck/compose` module was weighed and declined: it would need its own version and release-please entry, and a home for `tck.BackendEndpoint` that both modules can see — which is this package, so the second module would import the first and the split would buy nothing but a second coordinate to publish.
+After the Compose decision, containerised adopters are the overwhelming majority, and Java keeps testcontainers inside its `tck` artifact for the same reason.

 ## The self-tests

 Three suites run against providers from the SDK itself.
 They need no Docker and finish in